needKVAS/mysql-history/README.md

     * every trigger inserts modified data to audit table specifying `hst_type` as 'I', 'U' or 'D'

 When source tables change just re-run the script and it will add new columns to audit tables and modify datatypes of existing ones if possible.

-# Requirements

-It requires MySQLdb and Python 2.7.x to function properly.